GULibrarySandbox/intro-data-wrangle/content/0-setup.md

 ### Download & install software

-{% capture text %}Note:
-Installing OpenRefine on your own Windows computer may require two things:
-- A JAVA install
-- Moving the OpenRefine program folder to `C:\program files`.
-You may need administrator privileges to do this.{% endcapture %}
-{% include alert.md text=text color=secondary %}

 ### Windows
 - Check that you have Firefox or Chrome browsers installed and set as your default browser.
 OpenRefine runs in your default browser.
 It will not run correctly in Internet Explorer.
 - Download the latest software version from [http://openrefine.org](http://openrefine.org).
 - Unzip the downloaded file into a directory by right-clicking and selecting `Extract ...`.
 Name that directory something like OpenRefine.
 - Go to your newly created OpenRefine directory.
-- Move the folder to `c:\program files`.
+- Move the folder to `c:\program files` (you may need administrator privileges to do this)
 - Launch OpenRefine by clicking the `openrefine.exe` file (this will launch a command prompt window, but you can ignore that and wait for the browser to launch)
 - If you are using a different browser, or OpenRefine does not automatically open for you, point your browser at [http://127.0.0.1:3333/](http://127.0.0.1:3333/) or `http://localhost:3333` to launch the program.